Operating a company: Singapore versus Hong Kong

 An Annual Return is a set of documents containing the following basic details of the company, similar in both jurisdictions:

-Find more details on the Annual Return in Singapore here.
+You can find more details on the Annual Return in Singapore.

 Filing of annual tax return